Convex ordering and quantification of quantumness: Motivation

+The convexity of the set $\mathcal C$ guarantees that a mixing of two classical states remains classical.
+This is important, because it ensures that statistical averaging cannot increase quantum correlations.
+The closure of $\mathcal C$ is motivated by the argument that a convergent sequence of classical states should have its limit in the classical domain too.
+These fundamental requirements ensure that a classical system remains classical employing classical operations and classical statistics.
+Let us note that the property of quantum discord does not meet these conditions, since a non-zero discord can be obtained from a classical mixing of two zero discord states~\cite{DiscordReview}.

-A natural way of ordering quantum states is given by the distance of these states to the set of classical states $\mathcal C$.
-Here we will show that ordering quantum states by a distance cannot deliver a distinct order of states.
-This problem already occurs for very elementary examples.
-Let us assume the two dimensional, convex subset $\mathcal C$ of a vector space $\mathcal V$, with
+One way of ordering quantum states is given by the distance of these states to the set of classical states $\mathcal C$.
+Here we will show that sorting quantum states by a distance cannot lead to one distinct order of states.
+For the time being, let us assume a two dimensional convex set $\mathcal C$.
+Using an appropriate coordinate transformation, this classical set $\mathcal C$ can be assumed to be a sphere -- with respect to the Euclidean norm $\|\,\cdot\,\|_2$ -- in the form: